B.Sc. (Hons), Ph.D., D.Clin.Psych., C.Psychol., AFBPsS

 Academic Tutor and Clinical Psychologist

-My role incorporates Academic Tutor, Year Two Tutor, Vice-Chair of the Training Committee of the Oxford Institute of Clinical Psychology Training, and Chair of the Service User and Carer Sub-Committee.
+My role incorporates Academic Tutor, Year Two Tutor, and Chair of the Partners In Experience group (P.I.E., formerly the Service User and Carer Sub-Committee).

 I am an Associate Fellow of the British Psychological Society, member of the Division of Clinical Psychology and the British Association for Behavioural and Cognitive Psychotherapies and am registered with the Health & Care Professions Council.